Burundi Airlines: Fleet

 In 2012 the defunct Air Burundi took delivery of a Xian MA60, 52-seater, two-engine turboprop aircraft.
 Under arrangement with the manufacturers, another similar aircraft was due to be delivered later.
 The new Burundi Airlines is expected to begin service with those two airplanes.
-More aircraft will be acquired as need arises, going forward.
+More aircraft will be acquired as need arises.
+The government is also currently looking for companies from which to lease airplanes before the acquisition of its own airplanes.